software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 15
 >
 > Plan the tasks for the fifth user story, "{{site.sprint_2_user_story_5}}".
 You can use the tasks suggested above, or plan your own tasks.
-Take a look at the exercise 19 to get tips for the implementation and to get an idea what the implementation could look like.
+Take a look at the exercise 19 to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add either "frontend" or "backend" label for the issues.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.